Skip to Content

 Cantilever Balcony

 A cantilever balcony is constructed to protrude right from the face of the building.
 This is oftentimes done without any additional support, only because there isn’t one needed.
-This is because a cantilever balcony is fixed to the mainframe of the building.
+This is because a cantilever design is fixed to the mainframe of the building.
 It got its name because the weight of the balcony is “cantilevered” off of the wall.

-This type of balcony has a larger point load imposed on the building and therefore it needs prior planning and permitting.
-Without careful professional evaluation, they cannot be added as they require adequate internal support to maintain their integrity.
+This type of balcony has a larger point load imposed on the building, and therefore it needs prior planning and permitting.
+Without careful professional evaluation, they cannot be added, as they require adequate internal support to maintain their integrity.

 Stacked Balcony